 Cadets Beginner: 101–104

-Upon completion of levels 101 to 104, students will know salutations and introductions, describe a person and members of their families and express their tastes.
+Upon completion of levels 101 to 104, students will know salutations and introductions, how to describe a person and members of their families and talk about their city/neighborhood.
 They will be proficient in discussing their immediate environment, having a conversation about sports, and making vacation plans.
 Children will learn how to have a conversation on the phone, In grammar, teens will learn the verbs “être” (to be), “avoir” (to have), “aller” (to go) and “faire” (to do) and all verbs ending in “er”.
-Negative sentences and simple question structures will be studied.
-The future tense and the imperative form will also be covered.
+Negative sentences and simple question structures will be studied, as well as reflexive verbs (se lever, s’habiller…).
+The imperative form will also be covered.

-Upon completion of levels 201 to 204, children will know how to express their needs and feelings, describe their schedule and the personality traits of a person.
-They will be able to present an overview of their home, make a purchase and talk about their eating habits.
+Upon completion of levels 201 to 204, children will know how to express their needs and feelings, talk about food, describe their schedule and the personality traits of a person.
+They will be able to present an overview of their home, make a purchase, and talk about their eating habits.
 In grammar, they will study irregular verbs and their usage.
-The past and future tenses will be studied and the conditional tense will be introduced.
+They will also learn how to use the “passé compose” and “imparfait” tenses, as well as the future tenses.

 Cadets Native French Speakers - Level 1

 At the Native French Speakers Level 1, teens will work to accomplish the first French intermediate primary class (CM1) goals.
-Over the course of the class, they will improve their ability to express themselves fluently while developing a personal project (e.g. writing a song or a recipe) that encourages both spoken and written French skills.
+Over the course of the class, they will improve their ability to express themselves fluently while working on a central group project that encourages both spoken and written French skills.
 All students will be capable of constructing both negative and interrogative sentences correctly.

 Cadets Native French Speakers - Level 2

-At Native French Speakers Level 2, the focuse is on the goals of the second French intermediate primary class (CM2).
+At Native French Speakers Level 2, the focus is on the goals of the second French intermediate primary class (CM2).
 Teens will begin to voice their opinions in French and learn to debate.
-The curriciulum encourages a command of abstract words and expressions (emotions, feelings, rights and duties) and an ability to articulate more complex and nuanced thoughts.
-Teens will also improve their grammar through a creative project (e.g. writing a comic or producing a movie) to encourage their spoken and written French.
+The curriculum encourages a command of abstract words and expressions (emotions, feelings, rights and duties) and an ability to articulate more complex and nuanced thoughts.
+Teens will also improve their grammar through a central group project to encourage their spoken and written French.